Site uses cookies to provide basic functionality.

 153998b "Literature was not promulgated by a pale and emasculated critical priesthood singing their litanies in empty churches - nor is it a game for the cloistered elect, the tinhorn mendicants of low calorie despair.
 Literature is as old as speech.
 It grew out of human need for it, and it has not changed except to become more needed. writing John Steinbeck

-f96d317 Writing is one method of dealing with being human or wanting to suicide cause in order to write you kill yourself at the same time while remaining alive. suicide words writing language Kathy Acker
+f96d317 Writing is one method of dealing with being human or wanting to suicide cause in order to write you kill yourself at the same time while remaining alive. language suicide words writing Kathy Acker

 25f4435 Think of Shakespeare and Melville and you think of thunder, lightning, wind.
 They all knew the joy of creating in large or small forms, on unlimited or restricted canvases.
-These are the children of the gods. shakespeare writing writers Ray Bradbury
+These are the children of the gods. shakespeare writers writing Ray Bradbury

 43469cc The hotel shop only had two decent books, and I'd written both of them writing Douglas Adams